 - Could the stability of incompatible chemicals or substances be compromised during a spill?

-- Accessibility of fire equipment and spill kits.
+- What is the accessibility of fire equipment and spill kits?

-- Fire risk during response, clean-up and disposal.
+- What is the fire risk during response, clean-up and disposal?

-Even if the chemicals do not ignite, flammable liquids can create dangerous health risks for workers in the area as well as the clean-up crew.
-Consider:
+Even if the Class 3 Flammable Liquids don’t ignite, they can still create dangerous health risks for workers in the area — including the clean-up crew.

-- Acute health affects — can the chemicals cause immediate burns, eye damage, throat irritation, dizziness, nausea, impairment or death?
+- Acute health effects — can the flammable chemicals cause immediate skin burns, eye damage, throat irritation, dizziness, nausea, impairment or even death?

-Next, determine the risk severity — which is another way of describing the actual risk to your business.
-To do this you will be looking at a combination of:
+To determine the risk severity, you will be looking at a combination of:

 - Outcomes - if the chemicals did spill what would be the results?
 Eg, major fire, loss of property, multiple fatalities and injuries vs minor skin irritation, 30 minutes lost work time.